Decoration Graphic

 • CSIT1100 or CSIT1200 or CSIT1300 Computer Science

-2. maintain a minimum GPA of 3.0 or higher in all courses designated as 4+1 courses in the MS Data Science and Analytics program.
+2. maintain a minimum GPA of 3.0 or higher in all courses designated as 4+1 courses in the MS Artificial Intelligence, Data Science, and Data Analytics program.
 These include:

 • DSCI4320/DSCI5320 Practical Applications of the Data Science